Skip to content

 Try it

-The plugin is at v0.1.x — functional, tested, and ready for production use (some companies are already using it).
+The plugin is functional, tested, and used in production.
 But a linter gets better with real feedback from real projects.
 If you try it and find a case it doesn't handle well, open an issue.
 If you want to contribute a rule, the repo is already set up so you can iterate with Claude Code from minute one.
 And if it was simply useful to you, a star on GitHub helps more people find it.